-The recoverable amount of the cash-generating unit is determined based on a value in use calculation which uses cash flow projections based on financial budgets approved by the directors covering a five-year period, with an annuity calculation thereafter and a discount rate of 13% per annum (2014: 15% per annum).
+The recoverable amount of the cash-generating unit is determined based on a value-in-use calculation which uses cash flow projections based on financial budgets approved by the directors covering a five-year period, with an annuity calculation thereafter and a discount rate of 10% per annum (2016: 13% per annum).
+Growth rates ranging between 7% and 15% were used.

-Cash flow projections during the budgeted period are based on the same expected gross margins and varying price inflation throughout the budgeted period.
-The directors believe that any possible change in the key assumptions on which recoverable amount is based would cause the aggregate carrying amount to exceed the aggregate recoverable amount of the cash-generating unit.
+Cash flow projections during the budgeted period are based on historical results adjusted for expected future growth throughout the budgeted period.
+These assumptions are a reflection of past experience in the respective markets of these units.
+The directors believe that any possible change in the key assumptions on which the recoverable amount is based would not cause the aggregate carrying amount to exceed the aggregate recoverable amount of the cash-generating unit.
+If the estimated growth in the actual cash flows had been 5% less favourable than management's estimates and the estimated pre-tax discount rate applied to the discounted cash flow had been 1% less favourable than management's estimates, the Group would need to reduce the carrying value of the trademarks by Rnil (2016: Rnil).